ethereum-optimism/optimism/infrastructure/README.md

 [Source](./k8s)

-Now that you have your GKE cluster running in a configured GCP project, you can setup your local Kubernetes configuration to point to the GKE cluster you've created!
+Now that you have your GKE cluster running in a configured GCP project, you can setup your local Kubernetes configuration to point to the GKE cluster you've created.
 Assuming you are still authenticated to your project with the `gcloud` CLI, you can run:

 ```bash
 export GKE_CLUSTER_NAME=$(gcloud container clusters list --format=json | jq -r '.[].name')